sampsyo/cs6120/content/blog/2019-12-18-heterocl-stream/index.md

 #### Realistic Benchmarks

 We also show the evalutation results from two realistic benchmarks, which are more complicated then the synthetic tests in the unit tests.
 The first benchmark is sobel edge detector, which is a popular edge detecting algorithm in image processing.
 We compare the results with the software simulation tool provided by the HLS compiler.
-More specifically, we compare with  ``csim`` from ``Vivado HLS``.
+More specifically, we first generate Vivado HLS code with ``hls::stream``.
+Then we use ``csim`` to run the software simulation.
 The evaluation results are shown below.
 We also show the time overhead due to compilation.

 | Simulation | Simulation Time (s) | Compilation Overhead (s) |
 |:---------:|:------------:|:------------:|